BenRKarl/WDI_work/w01/d02/Readme.md

 3. Remove "Muffintop" from the firstnamelist
 4. Find out the index of "Gigglesnort" in lastnamelist
 5. Combine 1 randomly selected name from `firstnamelist` and 1 randomly selected name from `lastnamelist` to form a name.
-6. Create a program that asks the user if they would like to generate a random name.
-As long as they keep saying yes, generate a new name for them and print it to the screen.

 ```
 firstnamelist = ["Bumblebee", "Bandersnatch", "Broccoli", "Rinkydink", "Bombadil", "Boilerdang", "Bandicoot", "Fragglerock", "Muffintop", "Crumplesack", "Congleton", "Blubberdick", "Buffalo", "Benadryl", "Butterfree", "Burberry", "Whippersnatch", "Buttermilk", "Beezlebub", "Budapest", "Boilerdang", "Blubberwhale", "Bumberstump", "Bulbasaur", "Cogglesnatch", "Liverswort", "Bodybuild", "Johnnycash", "Bendydick", "Burgerking", "Bonaparte", "Hairycooch", "Bunsenburner", "Billiardball", "Bukkake", "Baseballmitt", "Blubberbutt", "Baseballbat", "Rumblesack", "Barister", "Danglerack", "Rinkydink", "Bombadil", "Honkytonk", "Billyray", "Bumbleshack", "Snorkeldink", "Anglerfish", "Beetlejuice", "Bedlington", "Bandicoot", "Boobytrap", "Blenderdick", "Bentobox", "Anallube", "Pallettown", "Wimbledon", "Hairyballs", "Buttercup", "Blasphemy", "Syphilis", "Snorkeldink", "Brandenburg", "Barbituate", "Snozzlebert", "Tiddleywomp", "Bouillabaisse", "Wellington", "Benetton", "Bendandsnap", "Timothy", "Brewery", "Bentobox", "Brandybuck"];